rsteinitz/website/content/authors/admin/_index.md

 ---
 ## About Me

-Ronnie is a wildlife biologist and data scientist.
-Her research explores feeding ecology and food-web dynamics, using advanced analysis and modeling in R and GIS.
-She has studied primate physiology and reproduction, bobcat foraging, and niche partioning in endangered reptiles.
+I am a wildlife biologist and data scientist.
+My research explores feeding ecology and food-web dynamics, using advanced analysis and modeling in R and GIS.
+I studied primate physiology and reproduction, bobcat foraging, and niche partioning in endangered reptiles.

-  She is currently welcoming invitations for collaboration.
+  I am currently welcoming invitations for collaboration.